 Martin was booked at the "Chez Paree" nightclub in Chicago.
-After he arrived in Chicago, Martin was startled to receive a telephone call from the local F. B. I. office that an arrest warrant that had been issued by the United States Attorney for Southern California on the charge of draft evasion.
-Martin had been called for an induction physical after all and the warrant was issued when he failed to show.
+After he arrived in Chicago, Martin was startled to receive a telephone call from the local FBI office stating that an arrest warrant had been issued by the United States Attorney for Southern California on the charge of draft evasion.
+Martin had been called for physical induction after all, and the warrant was issued when he failed to show.
 Martin immediately hired a Chicago attorney to represent him.
-They quickly realized that his notice had been sent to Goldstone's office and no one had thought to open it.
+They quickly realized that his notice had been sent to Goldstone's office, and no one had thought to open it.
 If they had, Goldstone would have replied as to Martin's whereabouts and intention to report in Chicago.
-But this was not until Martin was hauled into the F. B. I. office in Chicago for questioning.
-The press found out about the mix-up almost immediately.
-Martin and his Chicago attorney moved quickly to clear it up and Marin reported December 30, 1941 for his induction physical in Chicago.
-The U. S. attorney, William Fleet Palmer, issued an unusual statement of regret December 31, 1941 for the draft evasion charges being "mistakenly issued" and for having caused Martin "temporary discomfort."
+However, this was not until Martin was hauled into the FBI office in Chicago for questioning.
+The press discovered the mix-up almost immediately.
+Martin and his Chicago attorney moved quickly to clear it up, and Martin reported his induction physical in Chicago on December 30, 1941.
+The U. S. attorney, William Fleet Palmer, issued an unusual statement of regret on December 31, 1941, for the draft evasion charges being "mistakenly issued" and for having caused Martin "temporary discomfort."
 Although Martin was thus cleared, the negative publicity stuck in the public mind.

 The experience made Martin determined to obtain his Navy commission.
 However, Lt.
 Cdr.
 Aroff got back to him with bad news.
 The Navy had rejected Martin's application because of a lack of college credits.
-Tony Martin had attended St. Mary's College, Morega, Calif. but had not graduated.
-However, Aroff had been able to secure Martin a rating of Chief Specialist, equivalent to Chief Petty Officer (but not a commission).
-It was determined by the Navy that Martin could indeed be of some value in recruiting work.
+Tony Martin had attended St. Mary's College, Morega, Calif., but had not graduated.
+However, Aroff had been able to secure Martin a rating of Chief Specialist, equivalent to Chief Petty Officer, but not a commission as an officer.
+The Navy determined that Martin could be of value in recruiting work.

-Aroff advised Goldstone December 31, 1941 that Martin could go into the Navy right away as a Chief Specialist and then apply again for a commission once he was in the service.
+Aroff advised Goldstone on December 31, 1941, that Martin could enter the Navy immediately as a Chief Specialist and then reapply for a commission once he was in the service.

-Morton Downey took over Martin's spot at the Chez Paree in Chicago December 31.
+Morton Downey took over Martin's spot at the Chez Paree in Chicago in December 31.
 Martin canceled his scheduled New Year's Eve appearance at the Earle Theatre in Philadelphia.
 A last-minute substitution brought in Lucille Ball and Desi Arnaz.
 Martin reported to the Twelfth Naval District, San Francisco, Calif., for duty January 2, 1942.